You can click on any entry in the event log to learn more about the recorded event.

 |8||Acting user||The user name and email address of the acting user.|

-There are events which are independent from an (identified) user, so the column maybe empty for some events.
+There are events that are independent of an (identified) user, so the column may be empty for some events.

-Below the data at the time of the event are the current user account’s details.
+Below the data at the time of the event are the current user’s account details.

 |10||Event-specific info||Depending on the type of event, there is a lot more information to be found in the table below the general event information.|

 For update operations (e.g. post got updated) you will see also entries in the “prior value” column.
-With that one can analyse which data points got updated in the recorded event.
+With that one can analyze which data points got updated in the recorded event.